paulvill/paulvill.github.io/index.md

 </figure>

-More information can be found here <a href=" https://paulcinq.wordpress.com/ "> https://paulcinq.wordpress.com/ </a>
+More information about the science can be found <a href=" https://paulcinq.wordpress.com/ "> there </a>